Tea Party movement: 2013 and 2014 polling

-A February 2014 article from Forbes.com reported about the past few years, "Nationally, there is no question that negative views of the Tea Party have risen.
-But core support seems to be holding steady."
 In October 2013, Rasmussen Reports research found as many respondents (42%) identify with the Tea Party as with President Obama.
 However, while 30% of those polled viewed the movement favorably, 50% were unfavorable; in addition, 34% considered the movement a force for good while 43% considered them bad for the nation.
 On major national issues, 77% of Democrats said their views were closest to Obama's; in contrast, 76% of Republicans and 51% of unaffiliated voters identified closely with the Tea Party.

-Other survey data over recent years show that past trends of partisan divides about the Tea Party remain.
+Other survey data from this period has shown that past trends of partisan divides about the Tea Party remained.
 For example, a Pew Research Center poll from October 2013 reported that 69% of Democrats had an unfavorable view of the movement, in contrast to 49% of independents and 27% of Republicans.
 A CNN/ORC poll also conducted October 2013 generally showed that 28% of Americans were favorable to the Tea party while 56% were unfavorable.
 In an AP/GfK survey from January 2014, 27% of respondents stated that they considered themselves a Tea Party supporter in comparison to 67% that said that they did not.